slamora/brackets-wiki/Brackets-Community-Testing.md

 ## Results

-Community should reply to Brackets-Dev Post with their results:
+Community should reply to Brackets-Dev Post with their results.
+Please provide info such as:

 - OS/Version tested
 - Build number from About Dialog
-- Amount of time spent
+- If any issues were opened, let us know your github id for easy lookup
-- Links to issues opened
+- What was tested
-- What was tested, what couldn't be tested & why
+- What couldn't be tested & why
 - Any other comments